← Back

 The 5 best solutions for the Google Sheets row limit

-The following are options for working around the Google sheets row limit.
+The following are options for working around the Google sheets max row limit.

 1. Use a more powerful spreadsheet

-Row Zero - Row Zero is a blazingly fast spreadsheet that is designed to have the same functionality as Google Sheets but can handle multi-million row datasets.
+Row Zero is a blazingly fast spreadsheet that is designed to have the same functionality as Google Sheets but can handle billion row datasets.
 Row Zero runs in the cloud, supports multi-user collaboration, and can ingest data from a csv upload, S3 import, database query, API connection, or a connection to any other cloud data source.
+For big data users, Row Zero is a powerful alternative to Google Sheets.

 2. Delete blank cells in Google Sheets

 To reduce the number of cells, deleting blank cells can be a fruitful exercise.
 Using sort and filter features can help identify which columns or rows contain large numbers of blank cells, which can then be deleted.
-Deleting blank cells frees up memory, which helps preserve Google Sheets from slowing down.
+Deleting blank cells frees up memory, which helps prevent Google Sheets from slowing down or crashing.

 3. Use Google Big Query